 - Puppies learn from experience.
 They will repeat behaviours that work for them, so don’t try to redirect nipping and biting with toys or even by distracting them with food.
 Doing this is positive reinforcement and will only encourage the puppy to do it more.

-- Instead, we can use noise and space, paired together with some energy behind them to stop this and other anti-social behaviour.
+- Instead, we can use noise and space, paired together with some kind of energy behind them to stop this and other anti-social behaviour.

 - The first step is to not respond to nipping and biting.
-If the puppy gets a reaction like jerking our legs, arms or hands out the way it will encourage them to do it more.
+If the puppy gets a reaction like jerking our legs or moving arms or hands out of the way, it will encourage them to do it more.

 - If the puppy continues, there needs to be a drastic change in atmosphere.
-You literally want to herd the puppy away from you using your voice rapidly and loudly “no, no, no, no no” paired with clapping your hands together and driving him away.
+You want to herd the puppy away from you using your voice rapidly and loudly “no, no, no, no, no” paired with clapping your hands together and driving him away.

 - If this works, continue with a calm, soft and soothing tone to maintain the bond with your pup.

-- Stroking and being tactile with the puppy also give them the opportunity to start nipping and biting again.
+- Stroking and being tactile with the puppy also allows them to start nipping and biting again.
 You may have to repeat this a few times for them to understand it’s the biting that causes this response from you.

 - If nipping and biting is triggered by anything in particular, don't avoid it.
 Your puppy needs to learn the right behaviour through exposure.

-- If the first method isn't working, you can bring in a loud noise or a spritz of water to deter the behaviour, using the previous methods, but replacing the space and ignoring with the deterrent.
+- If the first method isn't working, you can bring in a loud noise or a spritz of water to deter the behaviour.
+Do this whilst using the previous methods, but replacing the space and ignoring with the deterrent.

 Leave a comment